Independent Therapist at Integrity Counseling Center

 In my counseling with children and teens, I draw from the work of Dr. Dan Seigel and attachment theory.
 DBT (Dialectical Behavior Therapy) is very helpful in my therapy with teens.
 CBT (Cognitive Behavioral Therapy), EMDR and IFS are also very helpful in helping children and teens process trauma and their worries.

 I am a trained facilitator in Circle of Security Parenting™.
-With this approach, I work with parents like you to understand your child’s needs and how to meet them while building and maintaining a secure relationship.
+With this approach, I work with parents like you individualy and in a group setting to understand your child’s needs and how to meet them while building and maintaining a secure relationship.

 Marriage Counseling and Couples Therapy